harshitpaunikar1/Project-8/.github/project-buildup-history.md

 - Task summary: Spent another hour on this: added a sanity check assertion that would catch obvious data shape issues early.
 - Deliverable: Solid now, moving on.
+## 2021-03-18 - Day 2: Dataset setup pass

+- Task summary: Used the next day to keep the momentum going for Housing Price Prediction.
+I was still piecing things together, so I focused on trying to collect the raw dataset and set up a clean notebook to work in and wrote down the stuff that looked important.
+This was still the messy setup part where I was opening files, checking examples, and trying not to overthink it too early.
+Most of the progress here came from patient cleanup more than anything flashy.
+- Deliverable: I wrapped up the day with starter notebook mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+There were still a couple of loose parts, but nothing serious enough to block the next step.